 Kohler Voltage Regulator Test (Guide)

 Having a properly functioning Kohler voltage regulator is a must.
-Otherwise, you’ll end up with a damaged wire harness or a battery.
+Otherwise, you’ll have a damaged wire harness or a battery.
 For instance, you might be experiencing the above signs on your lawnmower Kohler engine.
 So, it is vital to test the Kohler voltage regulator.
 That is why, in this post, we’ll talk about the Kohler voltage regulator testing process.

 In general, to test the Kohler voltage regulator: